ddrous/gaussian-splatting-3D/INSTRUCTIONS.md

-# Runing 3D Gaussian Splatting on DaffyDuck
+# Running 3D Gaussian Splatting on DaffyDuck

 Create a suitable environment